-Stainless spark arrester cap, storm collar, Adjustable vented flashing - 0/12 - 6/12, Two 24" chimney pipes, 24" support box with built-in starter section and trim.
+Stainless spark arrester cap, storm collar, Adjustable vented flashing -0/12 - 6/12, Two 24" chimney pipes, 24" support box with built-in starter section and trim.

-- Failure to follow these instructions and specified components or using make-shift compromises can result in fire, property damage, bodily injury, and even death. - WARNING: DO NOT INSTALL IN A SLEEPING ROOM IN A MOBILE HOME. - CAUTION: MAINTAIN THE STRUCTURAL INTEGRITY OF THE MOBILE HOME WALLS, FLOOR, CEILING, AND ROOF WHEN INSTALLING AND USING YOUR STOVE.
+- Failure to follow these instructions and specified components or using make-shift compromises can result in fire, property damage, bodily injury, and even death. - WARNING: DO NOT INSTALL IN A SLEEPING ROOM IN A MOBILE HOME. - CAUTION: MAINTAIN THE STRUCTURAL INTEGRITY OF THE MOBILE HOME WALLS, FLOOR, CEILING, AND ROOF WHEN INSTALLING AND USING YOUR STOVE. - Burning any fuel other than wood in this unit could generate dangerous levels of carbon monoxide within the living space.

-- Burning any fuel other than wood in this unit could generate dangerous levels of carbon monoxide within the living space. - THE FRONT DOOR MUST REMAIN CLOSED WHEN IN OPERATION EXCEPT FOR START UP AND LOADING.
+- THE FRONT DOOR MUST REMAIN CLOSED WHEN IN OPERATION EXCEPT FOR START UP AND LOADING.
 Leaving the door open during use could cause any smoke or fire detectors in the home to be set off or a fire could escape the firebox and start the room on fire. - If this unit is installed in a mobile home, care must be taken to ensure adequate air is available.
 If not enough air is available it could starve the room of all the oxygen.
-(See page 31 for more details)
+(See page 27 for more details) - CAUTION: REMOVE THE CHIMNEY WHEN TRANSPORTING THE MOBILE HOME! - Be sure to follow the manufacturer's instructions to maintain an effective vapor barrier at the location where the chimney of other component penetrates the exterior of the structure.

+Mobile home installation.
 One story house installation with attic.
 Chimney is supported by Ceiling.